rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

         - `cell.item` : Item of this cell to display.
         - `cell.index` : Index of this cell.
     - **Origin of returned cell container will be set to (0, 0)**
+    - `cellContainer` : Cell container picked from object pool for reusing.
+Set `reuseCellContainer` to `true` to enable this feature.
+        - `null` : No cell container available.
+        - Game object : Reusable cell container.
 - `space` : Pads spaces
     - `space.left`, `space.right`, `space.top`, `space.bottom` : Space of bounds.
     - `space.table` : Space between table object and slider object.